DE1-Engineering-Mathematics/module-resources/tutorial_sheets/15-optimisation.md

 The method is advantageous as it makes the cost function converge faster when the dataset is large as it causes updates to the parameters more frequently.

+###### The learning rate is multiplied by the gradient to "advance" a certain distance towards the minimum.
+Usually, the learning rate varies because as the gradient is applied to the weights, the closer you get to the minimum and you don't want to "overshoot" the minimum.
+Check out the Stochastic Gradient Descent (link in blue above) for more insight!

 Considering the following function

 $$